-The NWMO completed a full update of the cost estimates for APM in 2021.
+The NWMO completed a full update of the cost estimates for APM in 2021 and will update it again in 2026.
 These estimates provide the basis for financial planning and trust fund deposits for future years.

 For planning purposes, our cost estimate is based on an expected volume of about 5.5 million fuel bundles, the projected inventory Canada's existing nuclear reactors will create through to the end of their operating lives.
-With this expected volume, the total lifecycle cost of APM - from the beginning of site selection in 2010 to the completion of the project about 175 years later - is approximately \$26 billion (in 2020 dollars).
+The estimate includes an initial investment of \$4.5 billion (in 2020 dollars) in construction costs over a 10-year period, as well as many decades of lifecycle activity, stretching well into the next century.
+Based on the expected volume of used fuel to be managed, the total lifecycle cost of APM - from the beginning of site selection in 2010 to the completion of the project about 175 years later - is approximately \$26 billion (in 2020 dollars).

-This figure covers many decades of lifecycle activity - stretching well into next century.
 That does not mean, however, that we need \$26 billion today.
 Instead, we must calculate how much money needs to be in trust today so that it can continue to generate enough income over time to cover the costs of Canada's plan.